gerikzatorski/Baxter-Checkers-ME495_2016/README.md

 ### Introduction

 The goal of this project was to get a Baxter device to play checkers (a.k.a. droughts) against a human opponent.
-Using a combination of inverse kinematics, camera detection, and proportional control, Baxter is successful in autonomously competing with a human rival.
+To achieve this, a combination of inverse kinematics, camera detection, and proportional control was implemented.

+The code contained in this repository successfully grants Baxter the ability to autonomously compete against a human rival.
+A brief summary of how the <b>checkers</b> package works is provided below.

-### Overview
+### Package Overview

-A series of nodes are necessary to get Baxter to operate.
-The interaction map can be seen below:
+To operate Baxter, a series of nodes is required.
+The interaction map of how the nodes in our package interact is shown below:

 ![Interaction Map](https://github.com/enginerd887/Baxter-Checkers-ME495_2016/blob/master/checkers/screenshots/FinalProjectFlow.png)